forester-bt/forester/docs/src/sim.md

 **All paths in the configuration files can be either absolute or relative to the root folder**

-The file contains the settings information alongisde with the information about stubbed options.
+The file contains the settings information alongside with the information about stubbed options.

 Below, the example of the file: